 On view: A 1775 copy of the original Lexington Alarm Letter written by Joseph Palmer, member of the Massachusetts Committee of Safety to alert the colonies about the conflict in Lexington shortly after it happened at 4:30am.

 Recipients copied the original (which is now believed to have been lost) and couriers delivered several copies of the letter as far away as Connecticut to spread the news.
-This copy is believed to have been made on April 20, 1775.
+This copy is believed to have been made on April 20, 1775 - so it's still very old, authentic (for its time), and cool to see.

-33 Marrett Road, Lexington; open Monday-Friday, 10am-4pm, closed on Patriots Day and weekends
+Address: 33 Marrett Road, Lexington; open Monday-Friday, 9am-4pm, closed on Patriots Day and most weekends, but open on the last Saturday of each month from 9am-4pm

 Parking: Onsite parking lot next to the Museum; there's usually plenty of space